PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 <!--
 Let's take our 'never' adventure a step further into the realm of conditional types.

-[click] Here's a nifty type that extracts the element type from an array.
+Here's a nifty type that extracts the element type from an array.

-[click] Let's break it down:
+Let's break it down:

 [click] In this conditional type, 'never' acts as our fallback.
 If T isn't an array, we get 'never'.
 [click] This allows us to create more precise mapped types.
 We're not just transforming types, we're filtering them too!